Dog Attack Deaths and Maimings, U.S. & Canada, September 1982 to December 31, 2013

-By compiling U.S. and Canadian press accounts between 1982 and 2012,1 Merritt Clifton, editor of Animal People, shows the breeds most responsible for serious injury and death.
+By compiling U.S. and Canadian press accounts between 1982 and 2013,1 Merritt Clifton, editor of Animal People, shows the dog breeds most responsible for serious injuries and deaths.

-The combination of large molosser breeds, including pit bulls, rottweilers, presa canarios, cane corsos, mastiffs, dogo argentinos, fila brasieros, and their mixes:
+The combination of molosser breeds, including pit bulls, curs, rottweilers, presa canarios, cane corsos, mastiffs, dogo argentinos, fila brasieros, sharpeis, boxers, and their mixes, inflict:

 - Even if the pit bull category was "split four ways," attacks by pit bulls and their closest relatives would still outnumber attacks by any other breed.